uxiyon/pianochords/README.md

-# pianochords
+# printchord
 Drawing a piano keyboard with chord positions.

 ![cdim7.png](examples/cdim7.png)

 ## Motivation
 As you play keyboard by auto-learning and do not have music theory skills (you can not read scores), you may need to draw chords positions on a keyboard to memorise them.
-Pianochords is a program to help doing that work and renders chord drawings as SVG and PNG files.
+Printchord is a program to help doing that work and renders chord drawings as SVG and PNG files.
 As I was talking to a friend of chord positions, I could not find any program to help me generate theses little piano chords pictures, so I wrote it to compose [this document](examples/triads.pdf).
-I hope pianochords could be useful to others.
+I hope printchord could be useful to others.
 Please let me know if you use it :-)

 ## Development
-Pianochords is developed with python as a language learning exercise.
+Printchord is developed with python as a language learning exercise.
-My goal is first to make pianochords a usable tool in Linux CLI point of view.
+My goal is first to make printchord a usable tool in Linux CLI point of view.
 The idea behind it is to be able to automate piano chord drawings from few information: the notes of the chord.

 ### Depencies
 1. Python modules